FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 # Run end-to-end tests with playwright

-You must have the WordPress environment running.
+To run the end-to-end tests, you must have the WordPress environment running.
 For example, from the top-level directory, run this:

 ```bash